 Cost of Treating Brain Injuries with Stem Cells & Physical Rehab

-The Regeneration Center stem cell treatment for Traumatic Brain Injuries will require a minimum of 2 weeks in Bangkok.
-Due to the significant differences in brain injury treatment requests, our medical team will need to qualify the potential candidate for treatment.
-Upon acceptance, a detailed treatment plan will be provided and include the specifics of the treatment plan that will include: total number nights required along with the total medical related expenses including cell extraction, enrichment, and infusions (excluding accommodations or flights).
-To begin the qualification process for multi-stage TBI neural stem cell transplants, please prepare your recent medical records such as recent Brain MRI’s, CT Scan (Preferred) or PET Scans and contact us today.
+The Regeneration Center stem cell treatment for Traumatic Brain Injuries will require a minimum of 2 weeks in Bangkok, focusing on mesenchymal stem cell transplantation for the injured brain.
+Due to significant differences in treatment requests for brain injury, our medical team must assess the potential candidate’s eligibility for treatment.
+Upon acceptance, a detailed treatment plan will be provided, specifying the total number of nights required and the total medical-related expenses (excluding accommodations or flights), including cell extraction, enrichment, and infusions.
+To begin the qualification process for multi-stage TBI neural stem cell transplants, please prepare your recent medical records, such as recent Brain MRIs, CT scans (Preferred), or PET Scans, and contact us today.

 Published Clinical Citations